Eagles 2024 - 2025

 Growth & Roots

-Through the use of Music Express, the children will focus on performance in two units Growth and Roots.
-The children will take learn through:
+Through the use of Music Express, the children will focus on performance in two units Class Awards and Moving On.
+The children will learn through:

 M.F.L. - French: